raissaangnged/PDS_Angnged/README.md

-These are my answers for Exercise 1.
+These are my answers for Assignment 1 and 2.